-Ir nplementation Status Deviations from Promotion Item Yes Abstract Ex - "Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies" and Reasons i.
+Ir nplementation Status Deviations from Promotion Item Yes No Abstract Ex xplanation "Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies" and Reasons i.
 Does the company established a governance structure to promote sustainable development and establish an exclusively (or concurrently) dedicated unit to promote sustainable development, which is authorized by the board of directors to be handled by senior management, and reports to the board of directors for its development?
-V promoting su ESG manage and publicat Company's s framework i senior execu together to re capabilities, Istainable development team to composed of the annuation of medium and formulate and fo ed a dedicated unit for lopment and formed an earry out the preparation al ESG report.
+V promoting si ESG manage and publicat Company's s framework is senior executogether to re capabilities, ustainable deve- ement team to co ion of the annu- sustainable deve- s composed of tives from diffe- eview the Compand formulate a ion of medium ed a dedicated unit for lopment and formed an earry out the preparation al ESG report.
 The elopment governance the President and several erent fields, who work pany's core operational and promote the to long-term sustainable None. ii.
 Does the company assess environmental, social and governance (ESG) risks associated with its operations based on the principle of materiality, and establish related risk management policies or strategies?
-(Note 2) V management prevention, of on risk ident identification identifics po various catego operation ma climate chan compliance of on a daily ba likelihood ar analysis resu standards, id levels, and for countermeas may impact established a The Company adheres to a proactive risk management policy and formulates targeted prevention, emergency, and recovery strategies based on risk identification and assessment.
-In terms of risk identification, the Company comprehensively identifies potential risks in systems and standards of various categories, such as strategic planning, operation management, financial operations, and climate change, and monitors the legality and compliance of the entire business operation process on a daily basis.
-The Company analyzes the likelihood and impact of identified risks, compares analysis results with the Company's risk management standards, identifies risks at low, medium, and high levels, and formulates corresponding countermeasures.
-To effectively manage risks that may impact operational continuity, the Company has established a business continuity management system.
-Risl Strategic Positioning Risks Technological Innovation and Industry Trends Changes in Market Demand Changes in Policy or Strateg The management periodically monitors market changes and technological trends, evaluating their risks and their impact on the company's product positioning, in order to mitigate all risk factors.
-Gradually increase annual R&D expenses to support future new product development and enhancements for existing products, thus enhancing market competitiveness.
-Stay attuned to market demand, maintain close contact and collaboration with end-brand anufacturers
+(Note 2) V management prevention, e on risk ident identification identifies po various categ operation ma climate chan compliance o on a daily ba likelihood ar analysis resu standards, id levels, and fo countermeas may impact established a system. emergency, and iffication and as n, the Company tential risks in signification and as an agency and monito of the entire busis.
+The Compand impact of idealts with the Companding risks at commulates corresures.
+To effect operational control business continuals in the control of the entire risks at community and impact of idealts with the Community and in the community a recovery strategies based recovery strategies based recovery strategies based recovery strategies based recovery systems and standards of strategic planning, ancial operations, and rest he legality and siness operation process any analyzes the entified risks, compares mpany's risk management to low, medium, and high None.

-It nplementation Status Deviations from Promotion Item Yes No Abstract E "Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies" and Reasons 4.Global Political and Economic Developments opportunities, develop more innovative and advanced products, and preemptively introduce new products aligned with consumer tastes and preferences Stay vigilant about trends in international policy development and regulatory changes, collect relevant information to provide decision-making references for the management, and adopt appropriate strategies.
+Ir nplementation Status Deviations from Promotion Item Yes No Abstract Ex kplanation "Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies" and Reasons 4.Global Political and Economic Developments opportunities, develop more innovative and advanced products, and preemptively introduce new products aligned with consumer tastes and preferences Stay vigilant about trends in international policy development and regulatory changes, collect relevant information to provide decision-making references for the management, and adopt appropriate strategies.
 1.Talent Recruitment and Development Management Provide comprehensive education and training to cultivate a diverse R&D talent pool.
 Maintain ongoing employee benefits and a dividend-based stock incentive policy to attract exceptional design talents.
 Operational 2.Information Security Risk When planning network security, establish secure control mechanisms for computer network systems to prevent unauthorized access.
 Regularly review and assess the security of software and hardware, configure firewall systems, and periodically educate employees about information security policies and regulations.
 Conduct periodic testing.
 Management Risks 3.Corporate Image Uphold the values of integrity and steady diligence, committed to enhancing quality and efficiency while strengthening internal management to uphold the corporate image.
 4.Intellectual Property and Patents Align with the overall development plan, scientifically formulate and implement an intellectual property scheme, define short-term intellectual property goals, and develop feasible intellectual property work plans 5.Public Opinion Emergencies Develop and activate emergency response plans based on unforeseen events, strictly control external information flow, engage in